-This may feel like a plateau, but if you’re still noticing steady weight loss, you have not yet hit a keto plateau.
+This may feel like you've leveled out, but if you’re still noticing steady weight loss, you have not yet hit a keto plateau.
 A true weight loss plateau occurs when a total halt to weight loss or weight gain occurs, often as a result of changing nutritional or exercise needs.
-If that’s the case, then read on to learn more about common plateau causes.

 Often, our minds grow accustomed to the little “cheat,” snacks and other indulgences that we lose track of how much is okay to eat.
 It seems like an obvious reason, but for many keto dieters, they may not actually be in ketosis.
 They may think they’re in ketosis because they’re eating a low-carb high-fat (LCHF) diet, which will likely warrant weight loss, but are eating too many carbs to classify as keto.

 When you’re in ketosis, your body is burning fat and ketones (created through ketosis), which leads to more dramatic weight loss.
 To achieve ketosis, though, you have to eat 20 grams of carbohydrates or less a day.
 That’s a low number and if it’s not met consistently over time, your body may never reach a state of ketosis, thus leading to a keto plateau.